Foreign Knowledge

 Uh Oh!

 Five glorious days later we pack up and head out.
 But it has rained and the hill is too much for the kombi.
 What now?
-We’re the only vehicle in miles.
-“No problem” says our Drifters camp manager.
-“I’ll get some oxen”.
+We’re the only vehicle in miles and the okes who should push are way too old for the job.
+They sit in my fine vehicle looking at me, sipping beer and asking, So what are YOU going to do?

 At the top, it’s payment time: Thanks for your time, your trained oxen and your skill!